Welcome to Oakleigh School and The Early Years Centre

 Jenny back at Oakleigh two days a week!

 Ongoing since last September, Jenny continues to be on secondment to the Local Authority to lead the Specialist Teaching Team, however this has now been reduced to three days a week with two days back at Oakleigh.
 This will continue until September 2016.

 During this time, Ruth Harding (pictured opposite) will be acting up as Head Teacher when Jenny is not on-site.

-Tesco has teamed up with Groundwork on its Bags of Help initiative in hundreds of regions across England and Wales.
-The scheme will see three community groups and projects in each of these regions awarded grants of £12,000, £10,000 and £8,000 – all raised from the 5p bag charge.
-Bags of Help offers community groups and projects in each of Tesco’s 416 regions across the UK a share of revenue generated from the 5p charge levied on single-use carrier bags.
+Oakleigh School has won the top prize in the Tesco Bags of Help competition.
+The competition offers community groups and projects in each of Tesco’s 416 regions across the UK a share of revenue generated from the 5p charge levied on single-use carrier bags.

 We are committed to providing a broad, balanced and differentiated curriculum set within the framework of the National Curriculum and Early Years Foundation Stage through which children’s individual learning needs are met.

 We place great importance on teaching our children those skills needed for maximum independence and quality of life in their future years by providing stimulating and challenging curriculum experiences to which each child has full access.

 We consider every child as an individual and as unique, and plan for him or her accordingly.
 All aspects of the curriculum promote equal access for all pupils whilst considering gender, ethnicity, special needs, social circumstances, age, cultural and religious beliefs.

 We actively celebrate the many different cultures, languages and festivals represented by the pupils and staff at Oakleigh School.
 We also pay particular attention to any individual needs concerning diet and collective worship.
 Multiculturalism is part of the fabric of Oakleigh.